 Keith Hopkin’s tongue-in-cheek style and Michel Gondry-esque prop stylings has won significant praise on the interwebz.
 Early experiments with a first generation GoPro camera and cute doggos pushed Hopkin’s brand into the mainstream with the viral series “Dogs in Cars” (2.3M Plays).
-The internet approved, including Ashton Kutcher who tweeted “Dogs know what's up” and Drew Carey claimed he "Couldn't take [his] eyes off this.”
+The internet approved, including Ashton Kutcher who tweeted “Dogs know what's up” and Drew Carey claimed he "Couldn't take [his] eyes off this".
+Keith is a story producer and editor for "Platinum Eye", one of the most popular shows on A&E's FYI Network.

 After landing subsequent work for national pet food brands and receiving a coveted Semi-Finalist position in the million dollar Doritos Crash the Super Bowl contest it was all hamsters from there.
 While at Mashable Keith made a name for himself building miniature replica sets of popular television shows and films starring … hamsters.
 The internet likes dogs, cats and apparently hamsters.